Creative Arts

 Upholstery

-Students should bring a simple desk or dining chair with a seat bottom or a footstool for their first project.
-You will dive right in on your first day of class.
+Classes are available during the day or evening times.
+Students should bring a simple desk or dining chair with a seat bottom or footstool for their first project.
 Learn More

 Coffee Table